What is double vision?

-Double vision, also known as diplopia, occurs when you see objects duplicated in your vision rather than a single clear representation of each object.
+Double vision occurs when you see objects duplicated in your vision rather than a single clear image of each object.
+The dual images can appear horizontally, vertically, or at a tilted angle.
 Double vision may be temporary or permanent.
-Double vision can be due to a number of different events or conditions ranging in severity from a minor concern to one that is serious or life threatening.
-The dual images can appear horizontally, vertically, or at a tilted angle.
+Double vision can be due to a number of different events or conditions ranging from a minor concern to one that is serious or life-threatening.
+The double vision medical term is diplopia.

-Occasionally double vision can be a sign of a medical emergency.
-Seek immediate medical care (call 911) if you experience double vision along with other serious symptoms, including sudden loss of or change in vision, sudden loss of coordination, change in level of consciousness or alertness, such as passing out or unresponsiveness, severe headache, sudden weakness or numbness on one side of the body, or eye pain.
+Occasionally, double vision can be a sign of a medical emergency.
+Seek immediate medical care (call 911) for double vision along with other serious symptoms, including sudden loss of or change in vision, sudden loss of coordination, change in level of consciousness or alertness, severe headache, sudden weakness or numbness on one side of the body, or eye pain.

-Seek prompt medical care for diagnosis of the underlying cause of your double vision, or if your symptom of double vision is persistent or recurrent.
+Seek prompt medical care for diagnosis of the underlying cause of your double vision, or if your double vision is persistent or recurrent.

 Double vision may accompany other symptoms, which will vary depending on the underlying disease, disorder or condition.